 What Should I do to Protect my Louisiana Home?

 The best step is prevention.
 Turn off lights around the home or business at night in order to avoid attracting Formosan swarmers to your area.
 Make sure that windows and doors are screened and sealed, and look for other cracks or gaps around the home’s exterior.
 Formosan swarmers are very small, so they look for open areas to get underneath the home to start a new colony.

 If you notice swarmers around your home, call a professional exterminator.
 There may be a colony nearby, but that doesn’t mean your home is infested.
-Still, it’s important to be proactive, and if the exterminator does think you have a problem, a product like Sentricon or Termidor can be offered for control and elimination of Formosan termites.
+Still, it’s important to be proactive, and if the exterminator does think you have a problem, a product like Sentricon can be offered for control and elimination of Formosan termites.